php-fig/fig-standards/proposed/psr-1-coding-style-guide/0900-control-structures.md

     }

-Do not perform variable assignment within `switch` conditions.
+Do not perform variable assignment within `switch` expressions.
 This reduces the difficulty of determining if the intent was to assign or to check equivalence.
-E.g., this ...
+For example, this ...

     <?php
     switch ($value = foo()) {